deficollective/defiscan/src/content/protocols/euler/euler.md

 ## Autonomy

-Euler V2 relies on external oracle providers selected by vault creators and risk curators for all price data required for collateral valuations and liquidation decisions.
+Euler V2 relies on external oracle providers selected by the `EVault` creators and risk curators for all price data required for collateral valuations and liquidation decisions.

 Vault creators are free to choose appropriate price oracle implementations from various providers including Chainlink, Pyth, RedStone, Chronicle, Lido, Pendle, Uniswap V3, Midas, MEV Capital, Idle, and Resolv, thus delegating responsibility to individual actors.

-The protocol employs CrossAdapters that derive prices through sequential multiplication of two external oracles sharing a base or quote asset.
-These create dependency chains where the failure of either component oracle causes complete price feed failure.
-For ERC-4626 vault collaterals, the system depends on external vaults' `convertToAssets()` functions, which may be vulnerable to manipulation if those vaults lack adequate protections.

-Pull-based oracles like Pyth introduce operational dependencies where transactions can fail if price updates are not fetched within the 2-3 minute validity window.
-Observable errors include intermittent failures when querying vault data and operations failing unpredictably based on timing, highlighting the practical risks of external oracle dependencies.
+However, around 30% of the available adapters use Chainlink feeds as an underlying source.
+The adapter do basic checks as liveness and check of price above 0, but do not provide more checks. **this does not reflect the actual usage of the Vaults**

+Those feeds are controlled in a centralized manner, a multisig account not complying with Security Council requirements, the impact of a failure has to be assessed nonetheless.
+A complete analysis of Chainlink price feeds can be found in the dedicated [report](https://www.defiscan.info/protocols/chainlink-oracles/ethereum).

+An unintended upgrade of the Chainlink price feed contracts could result in stale or inaccurate prices being reported.
+Since the Chainlink adapter provided by Euler reverts on a negative price reported by a Chainlink feed, this failure could result in the permanent freezing of funds in affected vault.
+With a potential impact on more than xx% of Euler Vaults, or more than xx% of Euler's TVL.
+This potential impact on xx% of Euler's TVL results in a Medium centralization risk from Chainlink.

 > Autonomy score: High